tb1094/zedboard-uart-games/README.md

 # Zedboard UART games

 This is a PetaLinux project for the Zedboard with a custom UART module running on the Zynq PL (FPGA), controlled by the Zynq PS (ARM CPU) via AXI4.
-It includes a Linux driver for the UART at /dev/myuart and a collection of ncurses games customized to run on a hardware terminal VT510 (running on VT100 emulation mode).
+It includes a Linux driver for the UART at /dev/myuart and a collection of open source ncurses games customized to run on a hardware terminal VT510 (running on VT100 emulation mode).

 The custom UART module runs at 19200 baud rate, with 1 stop bit and no parity bits.
 Its RX line is at JA1 and its TX line is at JA7.